 "Self-harm proved to me I was real, I was alive.
 At times it also silenced the chaos in my head, briefly pausing the repetitive flashbacks and body memories."

 Some people self-harm particular areas of their body that are linked to an earlier trauma.
 For more information, see our information on trauma.

 Some people find that certain actions, such as drinking alcohol or taking drugs, increase the likelihood of self-harm, or that self-harm is more likely to happen at certain times (at night, for example).

-While anyone can self-harm, difficult experiences that can result in self-harm relate more to some people than others.
-Exam stress, classroom bullying and peer pressure is something that affects a lot of young people, for example.
-Questions and confusion about sexual orientation are more common for members of the LGBTQ community, and money worries can create greater stress for those on a lower income.
-These specific pressures, along with discrimination and stigma, can lead to increased tension which may in turn make self-harm more likely.
+While self-harm can affect anyone, difficult experiences that can result in self-harm relate more to some people than others.
+Exam stress, classroom bullying and peer pressure is something that affects young people, for example.
+Experiencing stigma and discrimination based on your sexual orientation or gender identity is more common for members of the LGBTIQ+ community.
+Money worries can create greater stress for those on a lower income.
+These specific pressures can lead to increased tension which may in turn make self-harm more likely.